Shell plans gas-fired power journey in India

 “We see very exciting opportunities in the Indian power market space as well.
 Gas-fired power is included in that opportunity space that looks interesting," he said.

-Shell’s plans come in the backdrop of India’s move to privatize electricity distribution companies (discoms) in the Union territories.
-Further, power demand in the country is also increasing and set to rise further.
+Shell’s plans come in the backdrop of rising power demand in the country.
 The International Energy Agency (IEA) has forecast India’s power demand to grow at an annual rate of 6.5% between 2022 and 2024 backed by rising consumption from residential and industrial users.
 India currently has about 24 GW of gas-fired power in the country.

 Shell has also been looking to make aggressive bets in India’s green energy space and is among the front runners to acquire Actis Llp’s Indian renewable energy platform Sprng Energy.